purpose168/xyops/docs/cronicle.md

 ## Plugin Compatibility Mode

-While both xyOps and Cronicle communicate with Plugins via JSON over STDIO, the API itself is a little different.  xyOps requires that each JSON message have a top-level `xy` property set to `1`, alongside any other job properties.
+While both xyOps and Cronicle communicate with Plugins via JSON over STDIO, the APIs differ slightly.  xyOps requires that each JSON message have a top-level `xy` property set to `1`, alongside any other job properties.
 Example:

 ```json
 { "xy": 1, "progress": 0.5 }